db-vol-1/db-vol-1/README.md

 Hello World

 I am currently learning cybersecurity and networking.
-I primarily code in Python and JavaScript, but have experience with other languages.
+I primarily code in Python and JavaScript.
+I have some experince with C# and Lua too.

 db-vol-1@db-server-1#~:
 db-vol-1@db-server-1#~: foss.sh